moduhub/openafe-comm/readme.md

 # List of Messages (MCU to App)
 ## Special Messages
 - SGL - Single point result, has the voltage and current of a single point of the voltammetry.
+- EOT - Single point impedance result, has the omega and impedance of a single point of the spectroscopy.
 - MLT - Multi point result, has the voltage and current of multiple points of the voltammetry.
 ## Standard Messages
 > Standard messages have a MSG preceding the message code, for example: `$MSG,RDY*3A`.